sashafromlibertalia/prufer-code/README.md

 # Prufer code
 This is a ```C++``` implementation of a Prufer code algorithm.
-Decoding currenty is unavailable but you always can made a pull request to change it :)
+Decoding currenty is unavailable but you always can make a pull request to change it :)
 ## Input examples
 | Input | Output |
 |-------|--------|